kevin-dunnicliffe/tesseract-trainer/README.md

-TesseractTrainer
+tesseract-trainer
 ================
-by Balthazar Rouberol - Mor Consulting, rouberol.b@gmail.com
+Forked from TesseractTrainer 0.1.1 by Balthazar Rouberol - Mor Consulting, rouberol.b@gmail.com

 TesseractTrainer is a simple Python API, taking over the tedious process of manually training Tesseract3, as described in the wiki page https://code.google.com/p/tesseract-ocr/wiki/TrainingTesseract3.